-Dr Roth is one of a small, elite group of specialised facial plastic surgeons.
-That is, he only performs plastic surgery on the face, neck and nose.
-His specialties are rhinoplasty and the revolutionary facelift technique called the Deep Plane Facelift which involves repositioning the facial tissue rather than the skin.
+Dr Roth is one of a small group of specialised facial plastic surgeons.
+That is, he only performs plastic surgery on the face and neck.
+Dr Roth specialises in the vertical platysmal or deep plane facelift.
 Benefits of this technique include a natural and longer lasting result with minimal to no pain after surgery, only mild discomfort and a recuperation time of approximately two weeks, after which one can resume a “public life”.

-Dr Roth’s credentials are superior.
+Dr Roth’s credentials and training in facial plastic surgery are superior.
 After graduating from the Univeristy of New South Wales, Dr Roth completed his residency in Otolaryngology, Head and Neck Surgery at the Royal Australasian College of Surgeons.
 He then went on to complete a prestigious American Rhinologic Society fellowship in advanced rhinology and facial plastic surgery at Rush Univeristy in Chicago.
 He received instruction from a number of world leaders in facial plastic surgery.
 He then studied with Nolst Trenite and Dirk Menger at the Bergman clinics and Academic Medical Institute in the Netherlands.
 He went on to complete the International Board Certification in Facial Plastic and Reconstruction Surgery in Washington DC.
 He has studied with Dr Neil A Gordon in Connecticut, one of the pioneers and acknowledged world leaders in facelift surgery.
-He is currently a member of the American Academy of Facial Plastic and Reconstructive Surgery and the Australian Association of Facial Plastic Surgery, the Australian Society of Otolaryngology Head and Neck Surgery, the Australian and American Rhinologic Soceties and the Royal Australasian College of Surgeons.
-He is currently the president of the Warringah District Medical Association.
+Dr Gordon is the world’s leading expert on the deep plane facelift technique.

 In addition to his formal training, Dr Roth takes great care and pride in the journey of each of his facial plastic surgery patients who come under his care.
 He invests an immense amount of time and energy to ensure that his patients experience only the very best in care leading up to their surgery, during their hospital stay and during their recovery.
 He strongly believes that all these aspects of a patient’s journey are important to obtaining the very best results.
 He is personally involved in all his patient’s pre and post-operative care visits.

 Dr Roth’s services are frequently sought by patients from out of state or overseas.
 His staff are only too happy to assist with making the surgical journey as seamless as possible for his patients.
 He operates at a select number of private surgical facilities that meet only the highest standards of patient care, privacy and comfort.